cihangenome/multiomics-misc/README.md

 # multiomics-misc
 This repository contains the R scripts that were used in the immune repertoire and gene expression analysis presented in "Multiomics approach identifies novel age-, time- and treatment-related immunopathological signatures in MIS-C and pediatric COVID-19".
+The single cell expression and repertoire analysis scripts have been contributed by Can Liu.